If you look after someone with dementia you need to be at the heart of their care and support. You must get support to help you do this.

 Carers Road Map: A guide for carers of people with dementia

-Our Carers Road Map online guide is for anyone who cares for someone with dementia.
+Our Carers Road Map online guide can help if you care for someone with dementia.
+It includes lots of information that you might find helpful:

 Legal guide to dealing with dementia